 Mailhe, Alejandra (2017): “Archivos de psiquiatría y criminología (1902-1912): concepciones del sujeto femenino y de la alteridad social“, in: Colección digital “Biblioteca Orbis Tertius”, La Plata, FAHCE, UNLP.

-João Reis is full professor of the History Department of the Federal University of Bahia (Universidade Federal da Bahia).
-He was a visiting professor at the universities of Michigan (Ann Arbor), Princeton, Brandeis, Texas (Austin), Harvard and the École des Hautes Études en Sciences Sociales (School for Advanced Studies in Social Sciences, Paris-France).
-He was also a visiting researcher at various institutions: the University of London, Center for Advanced Studies in Behavioral Sciences (Stanford), National Humanities Center (North Carolina-USA), Harvard University, Humboldt Universität (Berlin), among others.
+João Reis is Full Professor of the History Department of the Universidade Federal da Bahia in Brazil.
+He was a Visiting Professor at the Universities of Michigan (Ann Arbor), Princeton, Brandeis, Texas (Austin), Harvard and the École des Hautes Études en Sciences Sociales (EHESS).
+He has also been a visiting researcher at various institutions: the University of London, Center for Advanced Studies in Behavioral Sciences (Stanford), National Humanities Center (North Carolina-USA), Harvard University, Humboldt Universität (Berlin), among others.
 He is a Lifetime Foreign Honorary Member of the American Historical Association.
-He has been a member of the History Advisory Committee of the National Council for Scientific and Technological Development of Brasil (CNPq) on several occasions, of which he is a researcher on the highest level (1A).
-Among his awards and distinctions, he received in 2014 the Joint Works Prize of the Bahia Academy of Letters (Academia de Letras da Bahia) and in 2017 the Machado de Assis Award of the Brazilian Academy of Letters for his body of work.
+He has been a member of the History Advisory Committee of the National Council for Scientific and Technological Development of Brazil on several occasions, of which he is a top-level (1A) researcher.
+Among his awards and distinctions, in 2014 he received the Joint Works Prize of the Bahia Academy of Letters (Academia de Letras da Bahia) and in 2017 the Machado de Assis Award of the Academia Brasileira de Letras for his body of work.

-At Mecila Prof. Reis worked on the subject of slaves who owned slaves on the city of Salvador Bahia in 19th century Salvador, the capital of Bahia province in Brazil.
-In such a context, he analyzes which circumstances allowed the mobility of these slaves to the point of becoming masters.
+At Mecila, Prof. Reis worked on the subject of slaves who owned slaves in the city of Salvador in the 19th century, the capital of Bahia province in Brazil.
+In this context, he analysed the circumstances which allowed the social mobility that allowed these slaves to become masters.

 Main discipline: History